briannelsondesign/ccsclays_scoring/README.md

 ## League

 * Has many teams
+* Belongs to one sport

 ## Team

 * Has many shooters
+* Belongs to one sport

 ## Shooter

-* Belongs to many teams
 * Has many scores
+* Can belong to many sports
+* Can belong to many leagues
+* Can belong to many teams
+* Belongs to one team per sport

+## Scores

+* Belong to one shooter
+* Belong to one team
+* Belong to one league
+* Belong to one sport